ethereumjs/ethereumjs-monorepo/README.md

 --------------------------------------------------------

 #### `transaction.validate()`
-Determines if the transaction is schematiclly valid by checking it's signature and gasCost.
+Determines if the transaction is schematicly valid by checking its signature and gasCost.
 **Return:** `Boolean`

 --------------------------------------------------------